RichardRosario/usapp/README.md

 ## Future ToDOS

-1. Sending direct message to other users - checked
+1. Sending direct message to other users - done
-2. new messages notification - checked
+2. new messages notification - done
-3. favorite channels
+3. favorite and starred channels - done
 4. displaying channel info
 5. changing and editing avatar
 6. display animation when user is typing